Hitting Pause: Using Non-Financial Controls to Protect Your Business

 - Assisting and empowering personnel to make the right choices by providing appropriate tools and templates (e.g. practical guidance, do’s and don’ts, approval ladders, checklists, forms, IT-workflows).

 Your business activities may be 100-percent above board, thanks to a combination of financial and non-financial controls, but that’s not enough.
 You also need the books and records (B&R) to back up those claims in the event that a certain deal looks bad from the government’s perspective.

-You may be able to say that you have controls in place, such as policies and training, but these won’t work unless you have actual stops — moments built into business processes — with specific steps designed to make sure there isn’t corruption.
+You may be able to say that you have controls in places, such as policies and training, but these won’t work unless you have actual stops -- moments built into business processes -- with specific steps designed to make sure there isn’t corruption.
 Non-financial controls are essential for providing a check on your organization’s business activities.